Back to Overview

 Short Information

-Currently, Mrs. Heidbrink is the project manager at the Bonn Power Shift Monitor (BPSM) research project, which examines the changes in international power structures after the turn of the millennium.
-Since January 2019, she has also been responsible for editing the Bonn Power Focus.
-In addition, as part of her doctoral project, she is researching the changes in (inter)national security discourses in times of the Belt and Road Initiative.
-Her teaching activities at the University of Bonn combine the various aspects of her academic career, including teaching on global power shifts, security policies and state-building measures.
+Dr. Heidbrink was the project manager at the Bonn Power Shift Monitor (BPSM) research project, which examines the changes in international power structures after the turn of the millennium.
+Since January 2019, she had also been responsible for editing the Bonn Power Focus.
+Her teaching activities at the University of Bonn combined the various aspects of her academic career, including teaching on global power shifts, security policies and state-building measures.

 Main research areas: International relations, global power shift, Belt and Road Initiative (BRI), qualitative and quantitative power models, state building, security research, security sector reform, state transformation, transnational governance processes.